symfony/symfony-docs/setup/bundles.rst

 Testing your Bundle in Symfony 3
 --------------------------------

-Now that your bundle has removed all deprecations, it's time to test it for real in a Symfony 3 application.
+Now that your bundle has removed all deprecations, it is time to test it for real in a Symfony 3 application.
 Assuming that you already have a Symfony 3 application, you can test the updated bundle locally without having to install it through Composer.